 Diesel railcars were purchased to operate a daily passenger service, a diesel locomotive to work goods trains and several steam locomotives and carriages to operate a tourist service.

-Having reopened in 1968, the Worth Valley branchline has been operated and managed almost entirely by qualified volunteer members of the Preservation Society ever since.
-Whilst the UK rail network was privatised much later, it is not particularly recognised that the sale of the Worth Valley branch was the first privatisation of any part of British Railways and the six year legal battle to transfer ownership was testament to this.
-It is amazing to think now, but the new KWVR did not have to raise the thousands of pounds ‘up front’ to buy the Line from BR, we paid them in instalments over the following 25 years – with no interest, simply the cost of the Branch.
+Having reopened in 1968, the Worth Valley branch line has been operated and managed almost entirely by qualified volunteer members of the Preservation Society ever since.
+Whilst the UK rail network was privatised much later, it is not particularly recognised that the sale of the Worth Valley branch was the first privatisation of any part of British Railways and the six-year legal battle to transfer ownership was a testament to this.
+It is amazing to think now, but the new KWVR did not have to raise the thousands of pounds upfront to buy the Line from BR, we paid them in instalments over the following 25 years – with no interest, simply the cost of the Branch.
 We paid BR the final instalment in 1992.

-The six year closure led to the line’s goods and 150,000 local passengers finding other means of transport.
-However a weekend morning diesel ‘shopper’ service proved viable together with a steam train service from mid-morning with daily steam train services throughout the summer and public holiday weeks.
-Residents of the Valley can now apply for a special pass which gives them greatly reduced fares which provides a convenient alternative to the bus, especially for those with prams and bulky goods.
+The six-year closure led to the line’s goods and 150,000 local passengers finding other means of transport.
+However, a weekend morning diesel ‘shopper’ service proved viable together with a steam train service from mid-morning with daily steam train services throughout the summer and public holiday weeks.
+Residents of the Valley can now apply for a special pass which gives them greatly reduced fares and provides a convenient alternative to the bus, especially for those with prams and bulky goods.

-In 2018, the KWVR celebrated its 50 years operating the line between Keighley & Oxenhope, and has now owned and operated the branch longer than any other organisation in its 153 year history.
+In 2018, the KWVR celebrated its 50 years of operating the line between Keighley & Oxenhope, and has now owned and operated the branch longer than any other organisation in its 153-year history.